 The Civic Marshall Plan (CMP) State Indices compile significant indicators of each state’s progress in addressing the dropout challenge, using widely available national metrics at significant grade levels.
 The CMP State Indices provide a quick, easily understood snapshot of each state’s status in meeting the graduation challenge, tallied against important benchmarks.
 They also identify the areas that need improvement if the state is to achieve a graduation rate of 90 percent or higher by 2020.
-As additional information and recommendations become available, the CMP Indexes will be expanded; they will also be updated annually, in March, to provide a “track record” of growth.
+As additional information and recommendations become available, the CMP Indexes will be expanded; they will also be updated annually to provide a “track record” of growth.

 For more information about Building a Grad Nation and the Civic Marshall Plan, click here.
 For a guidebook for communities that seek to improve their high school graduation and college readiness rates, click here.